guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 This repository was made when I was 11 and was beeing published when I was 11.
 This optimizations will make your PC maximum performance that works for Windows 11 for High-End PC's with NVIDIA GPU.
 Here is steps that you have to do.

 ## Prerequisites
 > ⚠️ **Warning:** Before tweaking, always create a restore point.
-These tweaks are for high-end PCs and NVIDIA GPUs only.
+These tweaks are for NVIDIA GPUs only.

 ## Basic Optimization